-As Beloit College students, we want to be educated in a space that encourages anti-racism and rejects white supremacy.
-Beloit claims to be an educational institution of acceptance, yet the College’s invitation sent to Erik Prince and actions against students of color have suggested that the administration needs to be able to follow the anti-racism clause more respectively in the future.
+As Beloit College students, we want to be educated in a space that encourages anti-racism and rejects white supremacy.”
+Beloit claims to be an educational institution of acceptance, yet actions against students of color and the College’s allowance of speakers such as Erik Prince, whose past actions and ideals are threatening, have suggested that the administration needs to be able to follow the anti-racism clause more respectfully in the future.”

 As a class, we were inspired by Macy Tran’17’s “Final Reflection Paper” for the Local Colonialism class in Critical Identity Studies in how she carefully considers the silent racism behind the term “Beloiter.”
 Beloiter is a term coined by (mostly) white administrators which reflects ideals that many Beloit students feel they must embody.
 Beloit wants us to create a certain “Beloiter” community and fill a mold of a student personifying neoliberal civility and Beloit mascot-like school spirit and passion.